rglass/pomodoro.el/README.md

 * Libnotify installed
 * D-Bus session running
-* **notifications.el** (included in GNU Emacs 24, which is not yet released, if you using older version - take notifications.el [here](http://bazaar.launchpad.net/~vcs-imports/emacs/trunk/annotate/head%3A/lisp/notifications.el))
+* **notifications.el** (included in GNU Emacs 24.1, if you using older version
+    - take notifications.el
+    [here](http://bazaar.launchpad.net/~vcs-imports/emacs/trunk/annotate/head%3A/lisp/notifications.el))

 To activate pomodoro.el simply put it in your load path.
 For example if you